First measurement of time-dependent $CP$ violation in the flavor-changing neutral-current decay $B^{0}\rightarrow K_{S}^{0}\mu^{+}\mu^{-}$

 A weighted unbinned maximum-likelihood fit~\cite{Plan2012,Xie:2009rka} is simultaneously performed on the Run~1 and Run~2 data samples to the decay times of the \decay{\Bd}{\KS \mup\mun} candidates to determine the \CP violation parameters $S$ and $C$.
 In this fit, only the signal component is explicitly modeled while the background contributions are statistically subtracted via the signal weights calculated with the \sPlot~\cite{Pivk:2004ty} method using the \Bd mass as the discriminating variable.
 This method assumes that the decay time and \Bd mass are uncorrelated in both the signal and individual background components.
 Potential correlations are treated as systematic uncertainties.

 In the fit, the \Bd lifetime and the mass difference between the two neutral \B mass eigenstates are constrained to their world-average values, \mbox{$\tau_{\Bz}= 1.517 \pm 0.004\ps$} and $\dmd = 0.507 \pm 0.002\invps$~\cite{PDG2024}.
-The decay-time resolution and flavor-tagging calibration parameters are constrained to the fit results obtained in the control channels.
+This allows the time acceptance parameters to be determined entirely from the fit to the signal data.
+The decay-time resolution and flavor-tagging calibration parameters are constrained to the fit results obtained in the corresponding calibration channels.

 The background-subtracted decay-time distributions of the tagged \Bdb and \Bd signal candidates in the combined data sample are shown in Fig.~\ref{fig:decaytime}, together with the baseline fit using Eq.~\ref{eq2}.
 The corresponding time-dependent \CP asymmetry is also presented, which is computed from the tagged yields after correcting for the effects of flavor-tagging dilution.
 The \CP violation parameters are determined from the time-dependent fits both for the entire kinematically allowed $q^2$ range (excluding the $\jpsi$ and $\psi(2S)$ regions) and, to probe potential $q^2$ dependency, in the $q^2$ ranges below and above the \jpsi region.
 The results are summarized in Table~\ref{tab:cp_results} and Fig.~\ref{fig:2dscan1}.
 The 68.3\%, 95.5\% and 99.7\% confidence regions under the physical constraint $C^2+S^2\le 1$ are further obtained for the total $q^2$ region using the Feldman--Cousins method~\cite{FCscan,BAKER1984437} and shown in the End Matter.